sillsdev/ptx2pdf/docs/documentation/README.md

 ## <a name=#ptx2pdf-MacroSetupParameters-IntroMarkers">
-Introductory markers (those starting i, such as `\ip`) are used for book introductions and so often set in a full-width single column, even when the verse text is in dual columns.
-The code has assumed that this should always be the case.
+Introductory markers (those starting i, such as `\ip`) are used for book introductions and are often set in a full-width single column, even when the verse text is in dual columns.
+The code has, until now, assumed that this should always be the case.
 However, some introductory markers have a dual role, and serve as bridging text or chapter introductions.
 In this use-case they should *not* trigger a swap to single column mode.
 In normal scripture, it is thus appropriate that -